hienhayho/human-action-recognition/README.md

 docker pull hienhayho/mmaction2

 # Start the docker container
-docker run -d --gpus all --shm-size=4G -it -v path/to/your/folder:path/to/your/folder --name [your_container_name] hienhayho/mmaction2:latest bash
+docker run -d --gpus all --shm-size=4G -it -v path/to/your/folder:path/to/your/folder --name mmaction2 hienhayho/mmaction2:latest bash

 # Execute your container
-docker exec -it [your_container_name] bash
+docker exec -it mmaction2 bash

 # Activate venv
 conda activate openmmlab